dcfvg/diapaudio/README.md

 14:23:45
 ```

-This tells diapodio to account for the 23 minutes and 45 seconds offset between the two devices' clocks when syncing.
+This tells diapaudio to account for the 23 minutes and 45 seconds offset between the two devices' clocks when syncing.

 ## Supported Formats